-4.3 Mentors
+4.3 Staff support

-Each student will be assigned a Mentor, who will provide pastoral support and offer one to one and group support to students as required.
-Mentors will focus on transition, attendance, behaviour, well-being and progress.
-Mentors will also be responsible for maintaining a close relationship with parents/carers, Commissioners and outside agencies, to ensure they are aware of the academic and social progress and achievements of students and any areas of concern the teaching staff may have.
-Mentors have experience of supporting and mentoring young people who are vulnerable or who have additional educational needs.
+Each student will have access to a named member of staff, who will offer one to one and group support to students as required.
+The support will focus on transition, attendance, behaviour, well-being and progress.
+The SENCo/Deputy SENCo will be the point of contact with parents/carers, Commissioners and outside agencies, to ensure they are aware of the academic and social progress and achievements of students and any areas of concern the teaching staff may have.
+All staff have experience of supporting and mentoring young people who are vulnerable or who have additional educational needs.